harvic3/nodetskeleton/README.md

 > You must implement the configuration made with `ExpressJs` or `KoaJs` with the framework of your choice and `install` all the `dependencies` and `devDependencies` for your framework.

 And then, continue with the next step (`installation`).

+## Infrastucture

+The infrastructure includes a customizable `HttpClient` with its `response model` in `src/infraestructure/httpClient/TResponse.ts` for error control, and at the application level a class strategy `src/application/result/...` is included as a standardized response model.

 ## Installation